Stochastic PDE Limit of the Six Vertex Model: Introduction

 Hydrodynamic theory methods like energy solutions \cite{GJ14a,GP2015a} or the approach to self-averaging given in \cite{Q11} relies heavily upon continuous time Markov process methods.
 In fact, hydrodynamic theory for discrete-time processes is not particularly well-developed as many of the basic tools that work in continuous time fail to generalize.
 The model considered here is updated sequentially in discrete time (see Section~\ref{sec.s6vs}), so, from the perspective of \emph{Markov chains}, the update of each particle depends on configurations of \emph{infinitely} many other particles.
 This intricate feature further impedes generalizing methods of continuous time Markov process and hydrodynamic limit theory.

-Other methods like regularity structures \cite{Hairer14}, paracontrolled distributions \cite{GP15b} and renormalization group methods \cite{Antti} have not yet been sufficiently developed to deal with processes that are driven by a process-dependent noise.
+Other methods like regularity structures \cite{Hairer14}, paracontrolled distributions \cite{GP15b} and renormalization group methods \cite{Antti} have not yet been sufficiently developed to deal with processes that are driven by a process-dependent noise (see, however, the recent work of \cite{Matetski} for progress on this in the context of regularity structures).
 More precisely, this refers to the fact that the martingale in~\eqref{eq.mch} have a $ Q $-dependent quadratic variation.
 Additionally, those methods are presently restricted to periodic boundary conditions.
 The Markov duality method works for discrete time processes with general initial condition on the full line.
 Its shortcoming is that it requires the existence of (at least $k=1,2$) Markov dualities like below.
 See Section \ref{sec.KPZlit} for further discussion on literature related to \ac{KPZ} equation convergence results.

 The microscopic Hopf--Cole transform \cite{Gart88} is the $k=1$ case of ASEP Markov duality \cite{BCS14}:

 Here $\Ex$ is the expectation of the ASEP height process, and $L^{k}_{r,\ell}$ acts on $\vec{x}$ as the space-reversed generator of $k$-particle ASEP with locations $\vec{x}$.
 For $k=1$, removing expectations yields \eqref{eq.mch}.
 Replacing $Q(t,x)$ by its discrete derivative $\tilde{Q}(t,x) := Q(t,x)-Q(t,x-1) $ yields a similar duality due to \cite{MSchu97}.